 SharePoint Foundation 2010 Search Server 2010 Express SharePoint Server 2010 Search Server 2010 FAST™ Search Server 2010 for SharePoint SharePoint Designer 2010

 Search: Microsoft SharePoint 2010 has acquired FAST search server, which improves the search tremendously for users.
-Now, users not only can search for content, but also people.
-User can opt for better language options with thumbnails and previews.
-User can even sort out the search queries and study similar search to get relevant search results.
+Now, users not only can search for content but also people.
+The user can opt for better language options with thumbnails and previews.
+The user can even sort out the search queries and study similar search to get relevant search results.

-Compositions: SharePoint being a complete platform helps users in creating their code solution on premises or in the cloud.
-Complex application can be developed with the help of well-known tools like: InfoPath SharePoint designer 2010 Visio 2010
+Compositions: SharePoint being a complete platform helps users in creating their code solution on-premises or in the cloud.
+A complex application can be developed with the help of well-known tools like InfoPath SharePoint designer 2010 Visio 2010 etc.

 Access Services: Use Access Services in Microsoft SharePoint Server 2010 to edit, update, and create linked Microsoft Access 2010 databases that can be viewed and manipulated by using an Internet browser.